 Colorectal (bowel) cancer is one of the more common forms of cancer in many countries, including Germany.
-The name "" is used to describe bowel cancer that starts in the colon (the large intestine) or the .
+The name " colorectal cancer" is used to describe bowel cancer that starts in the colon (the large intestine) or the rectum.
 Cancer of the small intestine is very rare.

-Colorectal cancer almost always develops from growths called colorectal that form in the lining of the colon.
-But by no means do all become cancerous – and if a polyp does become cancerous, it takes many years.
-One way to prevent is to have a colonoscopy, which also allows doctors to remove .
+Colorectal cancer usually develops from growths called colorectal polyps that form in the lining of the colon or rectum.
+But by no means do all polyps turn into cancer – and if they do, it takes many years.
+One way to prevent colorectal cancer is to have a colonoscopy, which also allows doctors to remove polyps.

-Having can be a life-changing experience.
-What happens after the has been made will depend on various factors, including the stage of the cancer.
-In early-stage , the tumor just needs to be surgically removed.
-In advanced stages, additional treatments may be considered, such as chemotherapy or radiation therapy.
+Having colorectal cancer can really turn your life upside down.
+What happens after the diagnosis has been made will depend on various factors, including the stage of the cancer.
+In early-stage colorectal cancer, surgery to remove the tumor is enough.
+In more advanced stages, other treatments such as chemotherapy or radiation therapy may be needed too.

-In Germany, high-quality medical care is available for people who have cancer.
-There are also a number of sources of support, for instance to help cope with the disease emotionally and make it easier to go back to work.
+There are many sources of support for people with colorectal cancer, for instance to help cope with the disease emotionally and make it easier to go back to work.